david-cermak/sing-about-it/README.md

 These tests will:
 - Verify Crawl4AI installation and browser setup
-- Demonstrate enhanced scraping with JavaScript support
+- Demonstrate enhanced scraping with JavaScript and PDF support
 - Show fallback behavior when Crawl4AI isn't available
 - Test content processing and quality validation
-- Compare traditional vs. modern scraping methods
+- Compare traditional vs. modern scraping methods for web pages and PDFs
 - Test both pydantic.ai and baremetal backends
 - Show detailed output for debugging